John Ralston (musician)

-John Ralston is an American acoustic/electric guitarist singer-songwriter.
-He is originally from Lake Worth, Florida, United States, and is a member of the band Legends of Rodeo (formerly called Recess Theory), which is currently on an indefinite hiatus.
+John Ralston is an American musician and singer-songwriter.
+He is originally from Lake Worth, Florida and is a member of the band Legends of Rodeo (formerly called Recess Theory), which is currently on an indefinite hiatus.
 He has released two full-length albums, two EPs, and released his third solo record, Shadows of the Summertime in 2011.
 A 7"single of "Jesus Christ" b/w "A Marigny Christmas" was released in early 2011.